Shtting in the bush

 HOME Frank Hann Mudmaps 4WD Page Treks Images Shitting In The Bush Lonely Graves My Nissan Contact Us

 I make no apologies for the heading.

 After spending nearly 30 years travelling the outback, I have realised that many people simply do not know what to do for toilet facilities in the bush.

 I am no expert and I hate rules, but this is both a health issue and affects many other people.
 After a recent trip to some remote parts of WA I have become disillusioned.
 I had always believed that 4WDrivers were responsible, and they are...for the shit left behind, because quite simply only 4WD vehicles can access these places.
-People, we need to sort out this silly attitude of leaving crap behind, because if we don't the authorities will simply ban access.
+People, we need to sort out this silly attitude of leaving crap behind, because if we don't the authorities will, by banning access.
 How do I know?
 I was a Shire President and had the responsibility to ensure our bush was not destroyed and the easiest way to do that is by introducing prohibiting legislation.
 This is not what we want.
-Already in the Pilbara station owners have denied access to some areas and recently and most frightening, one even had a member of the public charged with trespass!
+Already station owners in the Pilbara are denying access to some areas and recently and most frightening, one even had a member of the public charged with trespass!

 WAKE UP we are going to be our own end to this fun activity!!!

 I guess nearly everyone lights a campfire at some time.
 I burn all my rubbish on the fire after cooking is done.
 This helps remove food debris from tins and destroys things that will burn.
 Sure, there may be some pollution from the burning, but the waste will end up in landfill somewhere anyway as pollution, so I don't really see it as a problem.